 - Open source or free tools are welcome if they are actively supported.

-- Product name and Company name.
+- Listing name and company name.

 - Website URL that is live and accessible.